home london bar guide links glossary famous belgians

 Over 100 Belgian beers plus scores of Belgian glasses amongst the many other delights.

-Formerly a Café Belge, The Belgian Café has about 60 beers on the list and offers an opprtunity for outdoor dining on the seafront. www.cafebelge.co.uk
+Formerly a Café Belge, The Belgian Café has about 60 beers on the list and offers an opprtunity for outdoor dining on the seafront. www.thebelgiancafe.co.uk

-The Inverness District CAMRA Pub of the Year 2007 boasts the largest Belgian beer range in Scotland.
-Highlights include Hommel Bier, Oerbier and St Bernardus.
-Also has a restaurant and accommodation plus 200 single malts.
+The Inverness District CAMRA Pub of the Year 2007 boasts the largest Belgian beer

 www.theanderson.co.uk